What Happens in Cabo, Stays in Cabo: Itinerary for a week-long stay in Los Cabos, Mexico

 The Marquis Los Cabos is a member of the prestigious Leading Hotels of the World organization which recognizes luxury properties that “meet the most exacting standards with respect to accommodations, service, cuisine, employee behavior and facilities – in short – all aspects affecting guest comfort, convenience and mood” (according to their website).
 We’ve stayed at 3 other LHW properties and they all do exactly what they claim.

-We found our Junior Suite to be pretty and well-appointed with a beautiful view of the ocean.
+We found our Junior Suite to be spacious and luxurious with a beautiful view of the ocean.
 The bed was comfortable and we liked that the closet was huge with plenty of storage space.
 This room also had the best snacks of any resort we’ve stayed at – the different chip options were much appreciated!

 What to See